Srinagar: Sultanate period

 Rinchana, a Buddhist convert to Islam who briefly ruled Kashmir in the early 14th century, built the first mosque in Kashmir on the site of a Buddhist temple in a colony of Srinagar built by him.
 The Muslim rulers that came after him established their capitals in areas of present-day old city Srinagar.
 During the rule of the Sultans, the city became synonymous with the Kashmir valley, and 'Srinagar' fell into disuse as a name for it.
 (Note: The name, however, did not become obsolete and finds mention in several contemporary sources.)
-During the rule of Qutbuddin, Islamic preacher Mir Sayyid Ali Hamadani visited the valley and established his seat of preaching in Srinagar.
-Sultan Sikandar Shahmiri (1389–1413 CE) built the Khanqah-e-Moula at this location, and also built the Jamia Mosque at Nowhatta in 1402.
-The oldest surviving example of forcible conversion of a Hindu place of worship into Muslim shrine in Kashmir also appears from Srinagar under Sikandar's rule.
+During the rule of Qutbuddin, Persian Islamic preacher Mir Sayyid Ali Hamadani briefly visited the valley and stayed at a sarai in Srinagar, close to which a sufa (platform for prayer) was built sometime later.
+Sayyids, who accompanied Hamadani and his son Mir Muhammad, established khanaqahs, propagated Islam, and desecrated some Hindu temples in Srinagar, forcibly converting some into Muslim shrines, including the oldest surviving example of such conversion in Kashmir.
+Sultan Sikandar Shahmiri (1389–1413 CE) built the Khanqah-e-Moula in 1397 in Hamadani's memory for Mir Muhammad, either at the site of the sufa or over a temple of Kali called Kaleshwar apparently destroyed by Hamadani during his stay, and endowed it with the revenue of three villages for its maintenance.
+He also built the Jamia Mosque at Nowhatta in 1402, marking the first successful monumental construction during the sultanate period, built in the Iranian four-iwan plan using deodar wood abundant in the region and adapting local designs found in Hindu stone temples.

 Sikandar's successor Zain-ul-Abidin undertook several constructions in and around Srinagar.
 He built the Zainakadal bridge connecting the two halves of the city on either side of the Jhelum river, the Mar canal and two islands inside Dal lake called Sona Lank and Rupa Lank.
-He also built a stone shrine for his Islamic teacher at Madin Sahib, and a brick mausoleum for his mother constructed using materials from a Hindu structure and showing Timurid influences, where he was also buried after his death.
+He also built a stone mosque complex for his Islamic teacher at Madin Sahib using remnants of a nearby defunct Hindu temple and incorporating local non-Muslim architectural features, and a brick mausoleum with Timurid architectural influences for his mother constructed using materials from a Hindu structure, where he was also buried after his death.
 He is also credited with establishing industries around the arts of shawl and carpet weaving, papier-maché, and wood carving in Srinagar.
+The Khanqah-i-Moula was rebuilt during Zain-ul-Abidin's reign and subsequently greatly expanded during the late 15th century by other sultans.
+By early 16th century, Srinagar had khanaqahs belonging to most major Persianate Sufi orders of the time.